 Using 405d (HICP) to Guide Your Cybersecurity Program

-First Health Advisory Offers HICP’s 10 Cybersecurity Practices:
+First Health Advisory Supports Adherence to HICP’s 10 Prioritized Practices:

-These 10 cybersecurity practices strengthen cybersecurity capabilities in healthcare organizations by enabling organizations to assess and set goals for their cybersecurity capabilities, sharing knowledge, common practices, and appropriate references across organizations to improve cybersecurity competencies, and enabling organizations to prioritize actions and investments—knowing what to ask—to improve cybersecurity.
+These 10 prioritized practices strengthen healthcare entities’ cybersecurity capabilities by enabling clients to assess and set goals for their cyber capabilities, sharing knowledge, common practices, and appropriate references to improve competencies and empower organizations to prioritize actions and investments —knowing what to ask — to improve cyber resiliency and posture.

 End users are one of, if not the riskiest point, of entry into an organization.
 As HHS names social engineering and ransomware as two of the five top threats facing the sector (both of which can be sent via email), securing these systems with additional controls should be a top focus.

 (desktops, laptops mobile, connected devices)

 “Because technology is highly mobile, computers are often connected to and disconnected from an organization’s network.”
 Providers are rapidly driving digital innovation to enhance patient care, leading to the rapid influx of endpoints through connected devices, laptops, desktops, and other connected hardware.
 But without digital maturity, the vast number of endpoints put entities at risk.

 Identity & Access Management